 In general, there is a good awareness of corporate social responsibility (CSR) among producers and consumers in Jamaica.
-Private sector firms that pursue CSR are favorably viewed in the country.
-Across the nation, there are dozens of private organizations that advocate for business interests.
-Frequently these organizations also facilitate projects for social and community benefit, including efforts to create job opportunities for youth, reduce crime, fight corruption, and make Jamaica a more transparent place to conduct business.
-Jamaica's justice system is overburdened, which impacts the court's ability to review business disputes in a timely manner and should be a major factor for businesspeople to consider when doing business in the country.
+Private sector firms that purse CSR are favorably viewed in the country.
+Across the nation, there are dozens of private organizations which advocate for business interests.
+Frequently these organizations also facilitate projects that uplift society, including efforts to create job opportunities for youth, reduce crime, fight corruption, and make Jamaica a more transparent place to conduct business.
+Jamaica's court system is overburdened, which impacts the courts ability to review business disputes in a timely manner, and is a major factor for businesspeople to consider when doing business in the country.
 Historically Jamaica has lacked credit reporting agencies.
-While a credit reporting agency did officially open in late-2012, there remains an absence of comprehensive information about potential local partners or borrowers.
+While a credit reporting agency did officially open in late-2012, there remains an absence of credible information about potential local partners or borrowers.
 In such an environment, a solid reputation for CSR is seen as highly valuable among businesses in Jamaica.

-Political Violence Return to top
+Political Violence

-Crime poses a greater threat to foreign investments in Jamaica than do politically motivated activities.
+Jamaica has had a few incidents involving politically motivated damage to projects and/or installations.
+Crime poses a greater threat to foreign investments than do politically motivated activities.
 In April 2009 there were small sporadic disturbances in response to a new gasoline tax.
 The resort city of Montego Bay experienced a day of social unrest in 2003, in response to alleged police excesses.
 The street demonstration, which included the blocking of roads, affected the flow of tourists between hotels and the airport.
+At the 2008 Jamaica Labour Party's annual conference there was a shooting that resulted in a death.
 Violent crime, rooted in poverty, unemployment, and drug trafficking, is a serious problem in Jamaica, particularly in some urban areas.
 Sporadic gang violence and shootings are concentrated in certain inner city neighborhoods, but can occur in other areas.
 Extortion is a serious problem in certain areas of the commercial district and on large construction projects.
-In 2009, breaking from a tradition of strong cooperation with the U.S. Government on law enforcement matters, the GOJ hesitated in responding to U.S. requests for the extradition of alleged leaders of high-profile criminal organizations.
-This culminated in a dispute over the extradition request for drug kingpin Christopher "Dudus" Coke.
-After a three-day incursion by Jamaican security forces into the Tivoli Gardens community, widely recognized as Coke's stronghold, and followed by an island-wide search, Coke was eventually extradited to the United States on June 24, 2010.
+In 2009 the GOJ also diverged from the past and was less cooperative with the United States Government in its response to requests for the extradition of alleged leaders of high-profile criminal organizations.
+This culminated in a dispute over the extradition request of drug kingpin Christopher "Dudus" Coke.
+After a 3-day incursion by Jamaican security forces into the Tivoli Gardens community, believed to be Coke's stronghold, followed by an island-wide search, Coke was eventually extradited to the United States on June 24, 2010.
 Coke subsequently pled guilty to racketeering charges, and in June 2012 was sentenced to twenty-three years in prison.